 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Sanno Festival

-The Sanno Festival, which is considered to be the first of the three major festivals in Edo and has a history of more than 500 years.
-During the Edo period, it was a festival that was allowed to enter Edo Castle and was worshiped by the shogun.
+The Sanno Festival is considered one of the three major festivals in Edo and has a history of more than 500 years.
+During the Edo period, it was a festival that was allowed to enter Edo Castle and was worshipped by the shogun.

 Top 20 Japanese Festivals not to miss out on in Japan in 2022 Gion Festival